What Is Agility

 Dog agility made its first appearance in England in 1978 at the Crufts Dog Show.
 Its creators had devised a kind of “steeplechase for dogs” to entertain the spectators between show events.
-What they actually created was a brand new sport for all dog lovers!
+Unbeknownst to them, they actually created a brand new dog sport!

 Who can play agility?

 Do I need a border collie?

 No!
 The great thing about agility is that any dog can play.
 It doesn’t matter what breed – mixed, purebred, little or big, as long as they have a desire to run and have fun, they can play.